-That option is possible through the district’s Alternative to Suspension program, which started as a pilot program in February at three campuses and has since been expanded to all district middle and high schools.
+That option is possible through the district’s ATS - Alternative to Suspension program, which started as a pilot program in February at three campuses and has since been expanded to all district middle and high schools.

 Unconventional school program helps teens thrive at school and learn at their own pace

 San Diego Union Tribune

 Students who prefer to do their lessons online, have been expelled from traditional school or are home recovering from an illness or injury now have an alternative in the Oceanside Unified School District.

 The appropriately named Alternative Learning Center opened Jan.
 28 in two classrooms at Ocean Shores High School to serve students who for various reasons do not fit in with a conventional program.